Omikhleia/silex.sile/README.md

 This modules implements some additions and changes which should be provided by SILE in my humble opinion...

 - More tolerance on uninitialized inputters options (non-breaking)

-- Greek numbering ("greek") for counters, similar to the existing "alpha" (non-breaking) _Rationale:_
+- Greek numbering ("greek") for counters, similar to the existing "alpha" (non-breaking)

+  _Rationale:_
   There are books where one wants to "number" items with Greek letters in sequence (e.g. annotations in biblical material), as α β γ δ ε ζ η θ ι κ λ μ ν ξ ο π ρ σ τ υ φ χ ψ ω.
 ICU provides _arithmetic_ Greek numbering systems, but this is not what one wants here.

 - Re-implementation of the centered and ragged environments, to respect margins (a.k.a. left and right skips) when nested (for instance in block quotes) and to honor the paragraph indent (possibly breaking :warning:)

   _Rationale:_
   The "core" implementation of these environments is broken since its inception.

 - Re-implementation of the `\em` command to support nested emphasis (possibly breaking :warning:)
+**re·sil·ient**
   _Rationale:_
   See [SILE issue 1048](https://github.com/sile-typesetter/sile/issues/1048) for context.
-Djot and Markdown both recognized nested emphasis...
+Djot and Markdown both recognize nested emphasis...

 **silex.fork** :warning: Opinionated departure from SILE 0.14.